Ridge Regression

 bias-variance decomposition below.

-To mitigate this issue, we add a penalty term on the objective.
+To mitigate this issue, we add a penalty term to the objective.
 This technique is called regularization,

 and the modified version of linear regression is known as ridge regression: